tnmurphy/qatest/README.md

 You can zip your directory and email it back to us or you can make a pull request in github.

 ## More information about Median and Mode
-### Median Definition
+### Definition of the Median
-The median of a finite list of numbers is the "middle" number, when those numbers are listed in order from smallest to greatest.
+The median of a list of numbers is the "middle" number, when those numbers are listed in order.

-If the data set has an odd number of observations, the middle one is selected (after arranging in ascending order).
+If the data set has an odd number of observations, the middle one is selected (after being sorted into order).
 For example, the following list of seven numbers,

     1, 3, 3, 6, 7, 8, 9

 has the median of 6, which is the fourth value.

-If the data set has an even number of observations, there is no distinct middle value and the median is usually defined to be the arithmetic mean of the two middle values.[1][2]
-For example, this data set of 8 numbers
+If the data set has an even number of observations, there is no distinct middle value and the median is defined to be the average of the two middle values.
+For example the median of:

     1, 2, 3, 4, 5, 6, 8, 9

-...has a median value of 4.5, that is ( 4 + 5 ) / 2 {\displaystyle (4+5)/2}.
+... is 4.5, that is ```( 4 + 5 ) / 2```

-### Mode Definition
+### Definition of the Mode
 For a set of numbers, 'mode' refers to the most frequently occurring number.
 If there is more than one number with the same frequency then the mode is all of those numbers.
 If all the numbers have the same frequency then there is no mode.

 Let's take the following data sets to calculate the mode.